 By tapping the hamburger icon, you can see a list of places to go.
-Spam, sent and drafts are available here as well as the lists section.
-While lists is a great feature, I don’t really use it to be honest.
+Spam sent and drafts are available here as well as in the lists section.
+While lists is a great feature, I don’t really use it, to be honest.
 My goal with Mailbox is to minimize clutter not create it and if I start creating lists I will over-complicate things.

 I usually use them to create an “Information” list.
-I usually only have 3-4 emails in there like upcoming flight details, hotel reservations and so on.
-This gives me easy access to essential information wherever I am, no searching necessary.
+I usually only have 3-4 emails in there like upcoming flight details, hotel reservations, and so on.
+This gives me easy access to essential information wherever I am, no searching is necessary.

 That brings me to another well-oiled feature: searching.
 I was never happy with the search in the default mail application, it never seemed to find what I was looking for.
 The Mailbox search works beautifully.
 To access the search, pull down your inbox below the top.